 Support groups provide encouragement when you have decided to quit smoking.
 Support groups can:

 Support groups are available in many communities.
+Call 1-866-366-3667 or go to gosmokefree.gc.ca/quit to find help in your province.
 Your local health unit or provincial lung association may have information on support groups in your area.
-You can also check with your doctor, your employee assistance program (EAP), or a local hospital.
-Or you can call the Canadian Cancer Society at 1-888-939-3333.
+Check with your doctor, your employee assistance program (EAP), or a local hospital.